 Asthmatic reactions may occur due to metabisulfite

 Up to a third of people with asthma complain that wine will worsen their asthma, and ess often with beer or spirits.
-Beer, wine and champagne contain sodium metabisulfite (additive 220, 221) which has been used as a preservative since Roman times.
+Beer, wine and champagne contain sodium metabisulfite (additive 220, 221) which have been used as a preservative since Roman times.
 Some people, particularly those with unstable or poorly controlled asthma, may wheeze when they consume these drinks.
 In general, there is more preservative in white wine than red wine, and more in cask wine than bottled wine.
 The amount of metabisulfite also varies from brand to brand.
 Some low sulfite wines are available, although those with extreme sensitivity may not be able to tolerate them.
 This is because some grape growers will dust sulfur powder over grapes in the weeks leading up to harvest.
 Other sources of metabisulfite include vinegar, pickled onions, dried fruit, crustaceans, some restaurant salads and fruit salads.
 Even when people complain that wine triggers asthma, metabisulfite may not be the only explanation.
-Information on Sulfite allergy is available on the ASCIA website.
+Information on Sulfite allergy is available on the ASCIA website: www.allergy.org.au/patients/product-allergy/sulfite-allergy

 Asthma can also be due to enzyme deficiency

-People low levels of aldehyde dehydrogenase may accumulate high levels of acetaldehyde after drinking alcohol, as they cannot break it down easily.
+People with low levels of aldehyde dehydrogenase may accumulate high levels of acetaldehyde after drinking alcohol, as they cannot break it down easily.
 Acetaldehyde has been blamed for asthmatic reactions to alcohol in up to half of Japanese people with asthma.

 Histamine and other substances may also cause problems